![]() |

 ||

-by the South Bend Chamber Singers, Nancy Menk, Founding Music Director, to be performed as part of their 20th Anniversary Concert in May of 2009; the World Premiere of his Three American Folk Hymns, for Choir and String Orchestra, commissioned
+by the South Bend Chamber Singers, Nancy Menk, Founding Music Director; Three American Folk Hymns, for Choir and String Orchestra, commissioned

 by San Francisco's St. Dominic's

-Catholic Church and premiered last season by the St. Dominic's
+Catholic Church and premiered by the St. Dominic's

 Choir, Orchestra, and Organ, Conducted by